MIT-LCP/mimic-website/content/mimicdata/overview.md

 The following tables are used to define and track patient stays:

- - **PATIENTS** - Every unique patient in the database (defines `SUBJECT_ID`)
+ - **PATIENTS**: Every unique patient in the database (defines `SUBJECT_ID`)
- - **ADMISSIONS** - Every unique hospitalization for each patient in the database (defines `HADM_ID`)
+ - **ADMISSIONS**: Every unique hospitalization for each patient in the database (defines `HADM_ID`)
- - **ICUSTAYEVENTS** - Every unique ICU stay in the database (defines `ICUSTAY_ID`)
+ - **ICUSTAYEVENTS**: Every unique ICU stay in the database (defines `ICUSTAY_ID`)
- - **SERVICES** - The service under which a patient is currently cared for
+ - **SERVICES**: The service under which a patient is currently cared for
- - **TRANSFERS** - Patient movement within the hospital, including admission and discharge to the ICU
+ - **TRANSFERS**: Patient movement within the hospital, including admission and discharge to the ICU

 Each `ICUSTAY_ID` corresponds to a single `HADM_ID` and a single `SUBJECT_ID`.
 Each `HADM_ID` corresponds to a single `SUBJECT_ID`.
 A single `SUBJECT_ID` can correspond to multiple `HADM_ID` (multiple hospitalizations of the same patient), and multiple `ICUSTAY_ID` (multiple ICU stays either within the same hospitalization, or across multiple hospitalizations, or both).

 The following tables contain data associated with each patient:

- - **CALLOUT** - Information regarding when a patient was scheduled for ICU discharge and when the patient was actually discharged
+ - **CALLOUT**: Information regarding when a patient was scheduled for ICU discharge and when the patient was actually discharged
- - **CAREGIVERS** - Every caregiver who has recorded data in the database (defines `CGID`)
+ - **CAREGIVERS**: Every caregiver who has recorded data in the database (defines `CGID`)
- - **CHARTEVENTS** - All charted observations for all patients
+ - **CHARTEVENTS**: All charted observations for all patients
- - **CPTEVENTS** - Procedure codes for all procedures done for patients in the ICU
+ - **CPTEVENTS**: Procedure codes for all procedures done for patients in the ICU
- - **DATETIMEEVENTS** - All recorded observations which are dates.
+ - **DATETIMEEVENTS**: All recorded observations which are dates.
 These observations have been anonymized.
- - **DIAGNOSES_ICD** - Hospital assigned diagnoses as classified by the international classification of diseases and related health problems (ICD)
+ - **DIAGNOSES_ICD**: Hospital assigned diagnoses as classified by the international classification of diseases and related health problems (ICD)
- - **DRGCODES** - Diagnosis related groups (DRG) which are used for hospital billing for patient stays
+ - **DRGCODES**: Diagnosis related groups (DRG) which are used for hospital billing for patient stays
- - **IOEVENTS** - Intake and output information for patients while in the ICU
+ - **IOEVENTS**: Intake and output information for patients while in the ICU
- - **LABEVENTS** - Laboratory measurements for patients both within the hospital and in out patient clinics
+ - **LABEVENTS**: Laboratory measurements for patients both within the hospital and in out patient clinics
- - **MICROBIOLOGYEVENTS** - Microbiology measurements and sensitivities from the hospital database
+ - **MICROBIOLOGYEVENTS**: Microbiology measurements and sensitivities from the hospital database
- - **NOTEEVENTS** - De-identified notes, including nursing notes, ECG reports, echo reports, and discharge summaries
+ - **NOTEEVENTS**: De-identified notes, including nursing notes, ECG reports, echo reports, and discharge summaries
- - **PRESCRIPTIONS** - Medications ordered, and not necessarily administered, for a given patient
+ - **PRESCRIPTIONS**: Medications ordered, and not necessarily administered, for a given patient
- - **PROCEDURES_ICD** - Patient procedures performed as coded by the international classification of diseases and related health problems (ICD) system
+ - **PROCEDURES_ICD**: Patient procedures performed as coded by the international classification of diseases and related health problems (ICD) system

 The following tables are dictionaries:

- - **D_CPT** - High level information regarding current procedural terminology (CPT) codes
+ - **D_CPT**: High level information regarding current procedural terminology (CPT) codes
- - **D_ICD_DIAGNOSES** - Brief description for each ICD code related to a diagnosis
+ - **D_ICD_DIAGNOSES**: Brief description for each ICD code related to a diagnosis
- - **D_ICD_PROCEDURES** - Brief description for each ICD code related to a procedure
+ - **D_ICD_PROCEDURES**: Brief description for each ICD code related to a procedure
- - **D_ITEMS** - Defines each `ITEMID` in the ICU database, which are used to represent concepts
+ - **D_ITEMS**: Defines each `ITEMID` in the ICU database, which are used to represent concepts
- - **D_LABITEMS** - Defines each `ITEMID` in the laboratory database sourced from the hospital
+ - **D_LABITEMS**: Defines each `ITEMID` in the laboratory database sourced from the hospital